AlexPzd/home-assignment/dynatrace_assignment.md

 ## Result

 You've successfully configured a new pipeline to separate your data.
-Once you've ingested and processed your data, it becomes available for analysis in Grail.
+Once you've ingested and processed your data, it becomes available for storage and further analysis.

-To learn how to verify the result, see [Verify the configuration](https://docs.dynatrace.com/docs/shortlink/openpipeline-log-processing#verify).

 ## Related topics
 [Data Flow](https://docs.dynatrace.com/docs/discover-dynatrace/platform/openpipeline/concepts/data-flow) \